Facilities and features

 Most of our services are BCP.
 We have two weekly BCP Holy Communion services, one at 8am on a Sunday and one at 1pm on a Friday.
 Our 10.30am Sunday morning service alternates between Communion and Matins.
 We also have a service of Evening Prayer on Sundays at 3pm.

-We have a choir which sings for our 10.30am Sunday morning service, except the first Sunday of the month and for a month during the summer.
+We have a professional City Church Choir which sings for our 10.30am Sunday morning service, except the first Sunday of the month and for a month during the summer.
+When they are not singing, our voluntary choir, The North Gate Voices, sing.

 Groups, Courses and Activities